bluebile/ionic2-starter/.github/PUBLISHING.md

-# Bulding anp publishing a module
+# Bulding and publishing a module

 * Change the description in your package.json
 * Change the README file